sleep-er/sleep-er.github.io/_posts/2014-02-21-migrating-munin-rrd.md

 find * -type d | xargs mkdir -p /tmp/rrd_dump
 {% endhighlight %}
-First it finds all the directories from where you run it, I am assuming it will be run from 'var/lib/munin', then it creates a matching layout in '/tmp/rrd_dump'
+First it finds all the directories from where you run it, I am assuming it will be run from 'var/lib/munin', then it creates a matching layout in `/tmp/rrd_dump`

 {% highlight bash %}
 find * -type d | xargs -P 2 -I % $SHELL "$0" -foo %
 {% endhighlight %}
-Secondly it finds all the directories and passes them into the function 'foo'.
-It uses 'xargs -P 2' to use to threads at once in an attempt to speed it up a little.
+Secondly it finds all the directories and passes them into the function `foo`.
+It uses `xargs -P 2` to use to threads at once in an attempt to speed it up a little.

 {% highlight bash %}